thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-codebase-integrity.md

 [ ] **Verify that file/directory structure is clear, FLAT, and consistent**

+Make sure files and folders follow standard naming conventions, are consistent, and match the content inside of them.
+A `js` folder should only contain javascript files for example, and a file called `modal.js` should only contain JavaScript for a modal.

+Use as few folders as possible to ensure that the application has a flat file structure.

 [ ] **Verify that the project README is complete, and current**

 Ensure that the project README file is always current and contains all of the information that a developer needs to get up and running.
 Include things like prequisites, build/installation steps, along with deployment instructions.